YiLoganXIe/Tutorial/Intro/IntroToWebSpider.md

 ### In this tutorial, you will learn about ...             (*updating*)

+1. AntiWebCrawler

-1. What is www, http & url
+2. What is www, http & url

-2. HTML     *(Basic HTML knowledge you need to know in Web Crawling)*
+3. HTML     *(Basic HTML knowledge you need to know in Web Crawling)*

-3. Python code of Web Crawling
+4. Python code of Web Crawling

+5. Plugins that will help you

-4. DataBase
+6. DataBase